jek-bao-choo/splunk-otel-example/infrastructure-ecs/ecs-fargate-custom-otel-config-using-config-url/README.md

-This is a continuation of ecs-ec2-default-otel-config setup.
+This is a continuation of ecs-fargate-default-otel-config setup.

 The purpose of this guide is to use custom otel configuration instead of default otel configuration file.